-If you are an organized person at home, can you be the same at your workplace?
+If you are an organized person at home, can you be the same in your workplace?

 But I am a blogger who knows what she wants and as of this moment, I want to eat something Chinese.
 Apart from Orange Chicken and Sweet and Sour Chicken, I also love Kung Pao Beef.
 What I don’t like when eating in a Chinese fast-food chain is that the food is too oily that most of the times, it gives me a migraine.
 However, there are times that what I want from their food is the oil.
 This girl doesn’t know what exactly she wants, yeah? 😀 Well, you can’t be certain with foods all the time. 😛

-Maybe some of you wants to eat something Chinese today, so here I am satisfying your craving, or maybe ONE of your cravings. 😀
+Maybe some of you want to eat something Chinese today, so here I am satisfying your craving, or maybe ONE of your cravings. 😀

 Kung Pao Beef

 - 1 egg white

 - 1 tbsp cornstarch

 - 4 tbsp peanut oil, divided

 - 1/2 cup skinless roasted peanuts

 - 1 carrot, sliced